On the Dominance of Truth-Telling in Gradual Mechanisms: Applications

+We consider a dynamic mechanism design problem where an indivisible item is allocated to one of several bidders according to the second-price auction rule.
+Moreover, to enhance strategic simplicity and privacy protection, the auctioneer is considering the format of ascending-price auctions, some of which involve information transmission within the same price level in an environment with discrete private values.

+If the bidding information is openly disseminated during the auction, suspicions of spiteful bidding, i.e., a bidder staying in the auction merely to raise another bidder's payment, might harm the incentive compatibility of the resulting ascending-price auction.
+However, concealing such information might be costly or impractical and harm the credibility of the auction.
+Thus, the auctioneer might want to identify the boundary of information transmission among bidders without compromising incentive compatibility, motivating us to investigate \textit{transparent} ascending-price auctions in the following sense.\footnote{\cite{nagel2024if} define a transparency order on mechanisms with isomorphic histories based on the coarseness of agents' information sets.
+An incentive compatible gradual mechanism is transparent in our sense if any gradual mechanism that is more transparent in their sense is not incentive compatible.}

+\begin{definition} An incentive compatible gradual mechanism is transparent if there is only one active agent at each non-terminal history and none of its potential ILLs is incentive-preserving. \end{definition}

-We consider an auction setting in which each bidder $i\in N = \{1, \ldots, n\}$ has a private value $v_i\in V = \{1, \ldots, m\}$ for the auctioned item.
+Specifically, consider an auction setting in which each bidder $i\in N = \{1, \ldots, n\}$ has a private value $v_i\in V = \{1, \ldots, m\}$ for the auctioned item.
 A social outcome consists of a stochastic allocation rule of the item to bidders, along with the prices they need to pay if they win the auction.
 A bidder's preference over different social outcomes is determined by her expected payoff, i.e., her winning probability times the difference between her valuation of the item and her winning price.
-Given a profile $v \in V^n$ of private values, the second-price auction rule delivers a social outcome that allocates, with equal probability, the item to one of the agents with the highest value for it who pays the price equal to the second highest value.
-It is well-known that the second-price auction rule (as an SCF) is SP.
+Given a profile $v \in V^n$ of private values, the second-price auction rule delivers a social outcome that allocates, with equal probability, the item to one of the agents with the highest value for it who pays the price equal to the second-highest value.
+It is well-known that the second-price auction rule is strategy-proof.

+A wide range of ascending-price auctions can be applied to implement the second-price auction rule.
+The core procedure in common is the following.\footnote{We restrict attention to deterministic game forms, allowing randomization only at terminal histories.}